Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare car insurance for drivers with limited incomes

 Compare the cheapest rates on car insurance to fit your limited or fixed budget.
-Some states also offer insurance programs for drivers who qualify.
+Some states offer insurance programs for drivers who qualify, but learn ways to lower your insurance rates either way including which types of coverage you’re not required to buy.

 What's in this guide?